Call Me What You Like (Lovejoy song)

 "Call Me What You Like" is a song by English indie rock band Lovejoy.
-It was released independently through Anvil Cat and AWAL on 10 February 2023, as the lead single from their upcoming third EP.
+It was released independently through Anvil Cat Records and AWAL on 10 February 2023, as the lead single from their third EP, Wake Up & It's Over, which was released on 12 May 2023.
 It is their first original song since 2021.
 It debuted at number 32 on the UK Singles Chart.